outscale/cluster-api-provider-outscale/docs/develop.md

 ## Registry credentials configuration

-By default, if you use a private registry with credential, registry credential must be call regcred and must be deployed in cluster-api-provider-outscale-system namespace.
+By default, if you use a private registry with credentials, registry credentials secret must be call regcred and must be deployed in cluster-api-provider-outscale-system namespace.

 ```
 kubectl get secret regcred  -n cluster-api-provider-outscale-system